Introduction: Unstanding Chrome Plating

 Plastics for Chrome Plating

 While metals are the most common materials for chrome plating, advancements in technology have made it possible to plate certain plastics as well.
-Here are two common plastics used in chrome plating:

 1. ABS (Acrylonitrile Butadiene Styrene)